 As you can see, today I’m packing my wheeled carry-on, made by ThinkTank.
 I like this bag because it is their international size, meaning it fits either the overhead bin or under seat storage of nearly all airlines, although it pays nowadays to double check before heading to the airport battle zone.

-I’ll also take my ThinkTank Rotation 360 bag for hiking the trails.
+I’ll also take a backpack for hiking the trails.
 Since my wife and granddaughter will be accompanying me, and our baggage will be seriously curtailed by the realities of the Canadian wilderness, I’ll have to sacrifice certain picture-taking opportunities.
 I’ll leave my macro equipment, since that takes a long time to set up and use and even though I’ll have two very patient women with me, I don’t want to push it.
 Also, no extra-long lenses, since my space is limited.

 So, after too much agonizing, here’s what made the cut.